Updated on May 8, 2020

 In 2018 the UTZ label appeared on more than 15,000 products across 130 countries helping brands to demonstrate their commitment to sustainable sourcing.
 Everyone should be able to trust the UTZ label, so we have clear rules for how it can be used.

-The UTZ label is a guarantee for consumers that their purchase is supporting sustainable farming and provides independent back up to a brand’s sustainability story.
+The UTZ label shows consumers that their purchase is supporting sustainable farming and provides independent back up to a brand’s sustainability story.
 We review 45 labeling requests every day and work with our members to make sure the UTZ label is always used correctly.
 This is key to the credibility of our program.

 What is UTZ labeling and do I have to use it?